activatedgeek/blog/site/contents/people/overview.md

 ---
 title: People Overview
-description: Overview post for the "People" area.
+description: Overview page for area "People"
 date: Jul 14 2020, 18:10 -0700
+updated: Aug 5 2020, 19:21 -0700
 area: people
-cat: oo
+cat: ov
 ---

-This page is the main entry point for the _area_ in my knowledge base defined as "People" [^a].
-This is meant to house all the links to individuals that I find interesting and have had a great deal to learn from.
-If I have something deeper to say about an individual, I'll link the associated page in the knowledge base.
+_This is the overview page for area **People**._

+This area hosts content that starts at individual personalities and their legacies.

 ## Individuals